-Major teams Sri Lanka, Chennai Super Kings, Colts Cricket Club, Guyana Amazon Warriors, Kings XI Punjab, Kochi Tuskers Kerala, Mumbai Indians, Rising Pune Supergiants, Sri Lanka A, Sri Lanka Under-19s, St Kitts and Nevis Patriots, Sunrisers Hyderabad, Wayamba
+Major teams Sri Lanka, Chennai Super Kings, Colts Cricket Club, Gloucestershire, Guyana Amazon Warriors, Kings XI Punjab, Kochi Tuskers Kerala, Melbourne Renegades, Multan Sultans, Mumbai Indians, Quetta Gladiators, Rising Pune Supergiants, Sri Lanka A, Sri Lanka Under-19s, St Kitts and Nevis Patriots, Sunrisers Hyderabad, Wayamba, World-XI

 Playing role Allrounder